 - Hand over the amount of sales tax you should have collected - regardless of whether you actually collected the right amount or not.

 If you don’t have a sales tax license, then you cannot collect sales tax.
 However, you are still responsible for paying it over to the state (out of your own pocket).
 The consequences of not complying range from penalties and interest to legal action.

 That Sounds Costly, What Do I Do About it?

 There are a few different strategies that sellers often take to become compliant whilst reducing the risk of getting in trouble for not paying sales tax, which we will be discussing in the next blog post.

-For a more detailed overview of where you need to pay sales tax, along with much more valuable information, enter your details below to sign up for our free sales tax crash course:
+For a more detailed overview of where you need to pay sales tax, along with much more valuable information, sign up for our free crash course in Amazon sales tax.

 Part Two: Sales Tax Strategies for Amazon FBA Sellers

 Learn how to manage your sales tax obligations like a pro

 Sales tax is complex and the costs for getting it wrong can be significant.
 Discover the key terminology, compliance strategies as you grow, and how to set your business up for success.Download our free guide